webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ### Recommendations

 It is recommended to gracefully stop the crawler by sending a SIGINT or SIGTERM signal, which can be done via Ctrl+C or `docker kill -s SIGINT <containerid>`.
 Repeating the command will result in a faster, slightly less-graceful shutdown.
 Using SIGKILL is not recommended except for last resort, and only when data is to be discarded.

+Note: When using the crawler in the Browsertrix app / in Kubernetes general, stopping a crawl / stopping a pod always results in option #1 (sending a single SIGTERM signal) to the crawler pod(s)